chrisjosephs/null-island-quartz/README.md

 ## Structure

 - `content/` — the Null Island vault (the actual writing and lore).
-Markdown.
+This should be a **symlink** to the separate vault repository, not a copy.
+The vault lives at https://github.com/chrisjosephs/null-island-vault and is the single source of truth for all Markdown content.
 - `quartz/` — the Quartz site generator and custom components.
 - `quartz.config.*` / `quartz.layout.*` — site configuration and layout.